-The median property value in the United States is $229,700, and the homeownership rate is 63.9%.
-Most people in the United States commute by Drove Alone, and the average commute time is 25.7 minutes.
-The average car ownership in the United States is 2 cars per household.
+In 2019, the median property value in the United States was $240,500, and the homeownership rate was 64.1%.
+Most people in the United States drove alone to work, and the average commute time was 26 minutes.
+The average car ownership in the United States was 2 cars per household.

 The most populated states in the United States are California, Texas, and Florida and the least populated are Wyoming, Vermont, and District of Columbia.
 The most populated counties are Los Angeles County, CA, Cook County, IL, and Harris County, TX, while the most populated census designated places are New York, NY, Los Angeles, CA, and Chicago, IL.